google-business-communications/bm-nodejs-echo-bot/README.md

 * step2_rich_features - Extension of the base code that contains TODOs for adding support for chips, cards, and carousels
 * full_sample - Complete solution for adding rich features
+* message_validation_sample - Demonstrates how to validate messages com from Google

 To learn more about setting up Business Messages and supporting chat from Search and Maps, see